 Lymph is a watery tissue fluid with a similar consistency to blood plasma.
 It starts as interstitial fluid which occupies the spaces between cells.
 Excess fluid is picked up by lymphatic capillaries and transported through lymphatic plexuses into lymphatic vessels, filtering through lymph nodes along its journey.
 Superficial lymphatic vessels are found in the subcutaneous tissue alongside veins.
 They drain into deep lymphatic vessels that follow the arteries.
 Lymphatic vessels empty into larger lymphatic trunks, which unite to form one of the two main collecting ducts; the thoracic duct and the right lymphatic duct.

 The thoracic duct begins at the cisterna chyli, collecting lymph from the left side of head, neck and thorax, left upper limb, abdomen and both lower limbs and draining it into the left venous angle (junction of the left internal jugular and left subclavian veins).
 The right lymphatic duct drains the rest of the body and empties into the right venous angle.
 From the venous angles, cleaned lymph is returned to the circulatory system, rejoining with the fluid of the blood.
-Note that the central nervous system is the only system that has no lymphatic vessels.
-Instead, its lymph is drained directly into the cerebrospinal fluid.
+Note that the central nervous system was previously thought to have no lymphatic vessels.
+However, recent research has shown its lymph is drained by lymph vessel-like structures found in the meninges.

 Lymphatic system organs are divided into primary and secondary organs.
 Primary lymphatic organs produce lymphocytes and release them into lymphatic vessels.
 The two primary lymphoid organs are the thymus and red bone marrow.
 Secondary lymphatic organs include lymph nodes, tonsils, appendix and spleen.
 Lymph nodes are masses of lymphocyte containing lymphoid tissues, attached to lymphoid vessels.
 Lymph nodes function to filter cellular debris, foreign pathogens, excess tissue fluid, and leaked plasma proteins.
 There are aggregations of lymph nodes at key points around the body (cervical, axillary, tracheal, inguinal, femoral, and deep nodes related to the aorta).